Nigel418/Nigel418.github.io/README.md

 ![capsule_616x353](https://user-images.githubusercontent.com/102642220/162094610-4d7ced8f-0d2c-4204-8a64-5d24f5f058ee.jpg)

-For Honor is an action fighting game set in a medieval fantasy world.[1]
+For Honor is an action fighting game set in a medieval fantasy world.
 Players can choose from one of five factions: the Iron Legion (Knights), the Warborn (Vikings), the Dawn Empire (Samurai), and the Wu Lin (Samurai) (Ancient Chinese).
 The fifth group, dubbed Outlander, was introduced in January 2022 and currently has only one character.
-The Wu Lin faction was introduced in October 2018 with the Marching Fire expansion.[2]
+The Wu Lin faction was introduced in October 2018 with the Marching Fire expansion.
 Each hero also has phrases in their native language that will appear when specific acts are taken.
 The Wu Lin speak Mandarin, whereas the Knights speak Latin, the Vikings speak Icelandic, the Samurai speak Japanese, and the Knights speak Latin.
 At launch, each group had four classes, with two more being introduced later.
 #### Main
 **Orochi**